And how we probably feel for the rest of the day

 - Your heart rate and breathing slows down.
 Your blood pressure and body temperature drops almost by a degree.
-There is less adrenalin travelling through the veins and your muscles relax which gives them time to repair.
+There is less adrenalin traveling through the veins and your muscles relax which gives them time to repair.
 Intestines and other vital organs slow down, cleanse and repair.
 Hormones are produced, vital hormones that manage your growth and weight.

-Let healthy sleep behaviours become a habit!
+Let healthy sleep behaviors become a habit!

 - Wind down by reading, rather than electronic devices or television